JorgeCastilloPrz/ShenronAPI/README.md

 ```
 If the name of the character is already stored in the database, no new character will be created.
 The found one will get updated with given data.

-Find character by Id or Name
+Find character by id or name
 ----------------------------
 * **[GET]** `{insert base url when deployed}/characters/?id=2`
 * **[GET]** `{insert base url when deployed}/characters/?name=goku`